joshualevineit/first-virtual-machine/README.md

 <h2>Why use an Azure Virtual Machine?</h2>

 Imagine Azure Virtual Machines as computer-like entites that exist on the Internet.
 They allow you to do things on a computer without actually owning one physically.
-With Azure Virtual Machines, you can use different types of software and run programs just like you would on a regualr computer.
+With Azure Virtual Machines, you can use different types of software and run programs just like you would on a regular computer.
 They are great for hosting websites and allowing you to create your own online space, storing and analyzing data, and even running game servers.
 It's like having a virtual computer that you can customize and use for all sorts of tasks and projects and it is all accessible through the Internet.

 <h2>Environments and Technologies Used</h2>